Elisa Bragg, Somatic Psychotherapist, SE, EMDR Practitioner

 - Physical abuse

-Please approach me directly for a sliding scale of fees between £65 and £80 per session depending on time of day and duration of session.
-I do offer some concessionary spaces when available.
+Please approach me directly for a sliding scale of fees from £80 per session depending on type of therapy required as I offer Psychotherapy, Somatic Experiencing and EMDR.
+Occasionally I can offer reduced rates when available.

 I am registered with BUPA to see clients for Psychotherapy and Counselling.